 - Immerse the tomatoes in boiling water for 30 seconds then remove and peel, dice the flesh.

-- Add the garlic, tomatoes, spices and lemon zest and fry for 1 minute, then cover and simmer for 5 minutes.
+- Add the garlic, tomatoes, spices and lemon zest and fry for 1 minute, then cover and simmer for 10 minutes.

 - Remove from the heat and cool.

 - Spoon some Greek yoghurt on top and scatter some chopped fresh coriander on top to serve.
 (Optional)